cdiperi/location-proximity-data/README.md

 # location-proximity-data

-This program contains the code used to populate the database used in my location-proximity-flask-app repository.
+This file contains the code used to populate the database used in my location-proximity-flask-app repository.

 The steps I took to populate the database: